 3.4.
 "Over-the-Air (OTA) " means any method of making data transfers wirelessly instead of using a cable or other local connection.

+Blackberry original suggestion

 3.x.
+"Development phase" means the period before a vehicle type is type approved enters series production

+Blackberry suggestion alternative assuming affected requirement relates to (logical) vehicle models:

+3.x "Development phase" means the period before a vehicle type is type approved model goes into series production

+Blackberry suggestion alternative assuming affected requirement relates to (actual) physical vehicles:

+3.x "Development phase" means the period before a vehicle enters series production type is type approved.

+Blackberry suggestion alternative assuming affected requirement relates to (logical) vehicle models:

+3.x.
+"Production phase" refers to the duration of production of a vehicle type model.

+Blackberry suggestion alternative assuming affected requirement relates to (actual) physical vehicles:

+3.x "Production phase" refers to the period duration of production of a vehicle type.

+Blackberry original suggestion

-"Post-production phase" refers to the period in which a vehicle type is no longer produced until the end-of-life of all vehicles under the vehicle type.
+3.x.
+"Post-production phase" "Ceased-production phase" refers to the period in which a vehicle type is no longer produced until the end-of-life of all vehicles under the vehicle type.
 Vehicles incorporating a specific vehicle type will be operational during this phase but will no longer be produced.
 The phase ends when there are no longer any operational vehicles of a specific vehicle type.

-Blackberry comment

-Existing definitions: